 He explained further that medication-assisted treatment would attempt to gradually wean a person from substance dependency by curbing the pains of alcohol or drug withdrawal.
 Like in the case of opiates use, medication will be the alternative to prevent the body from developing strong reactions such as vomiting while in detoxification.

-“You can decrease the discomfort … So medication can be helpful in the detoxification stage, easing cravings and other physical symptoms that often trigger a relapse episode,” Dr. Sharma wrote.
+“You can decrease the discomfort … So, medication can be helpful in the detoxification stage, easing cravings and other physical symptoms that often trigger a relapse episode,” Dr. Tonmoy Sharma wrote.

 He also emphasized the importance of combining the treatment process with counseling and behavioral therapies designed to reinforce the gains during the medication stage.